 4) Price drop alerts

 Another type of triggered email worth adding to your Black Friday toolkit is price drop alerts.
-Use these emails to let everyone who has shown interest in the product know that it just got cheaper.
-With sales uplifts averaging 3%, price drop emails are a Black Friday essential.
+Use these emails during Black Friday weekend to let everyone who has shown interest in the product know that it just got cheaper.
+With sales uplifts averaging 3%, price drop emails are an essential email marketing strategy during Black Friday.

 Columbia alerts admirers of a particular shirt to the fact that this product is now available at a lower price, using prominent product imagery to remind shoppers of the item and enticing them with their fun ‘reveal new price' call to action.